intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 Receive of a liaison statement does not automatically impose an obligation of sending a response by the other party.
 The decision to send a response depends on the content and kind of request.
-However, if a formal liaions relationship exists, it is the responsibility of the liaison manager to ensure appropriate communication between the organisations (see {{Section 3 of RFC4052}}) even if no response is sent.
+However, if a formal liaison relationship exists, it is the responsibility of the liaison manager to ensure appropriate communication between the organisations (see {{Section 3 of RFC4052}}) even if no response is sent.